Photographic image © 2017 Stuart Gelzer

 She was right.
 I hadn't thought of that.
 It was impossible to clamber over the oyster-encrusted rocks without cutting myself.
 I remembered the passage in Homer where Odysseus is washed up and lacerated.
 I had to swim awkwardly in my jeans along the length of the peninsula back to my childhood beach.
 Albert was so excited seeing me in the water, he finally broke loose from Doug and followed me, skittering over the rocks and barking his stupid head off all the way round to the sand, where he jumped on me before heading south at a gallop.
 At least Maggie smiled at me, and I suppose that's what I was aiming for.

 It was late in the afternoon when we got back to the hut.
 I was cold and wet and concerned my beautiful long hair looked unstyled after the salt water.
 Doug and Maggie had arrived that morning with nothing except a striped beach towel, and my mother had assumed they were leaving on the last ferry.
-Now they let her know that they'd be staying overnight.
+Now they let her know they'd be staying overnight.
 For one thing, Albert the dog was on the loose.
 He hadn't been spotted since running off down the beach.

 My mother hurried about reorganizing the sleeping arrangements and preparing the dinner.
 None of us had been fishing, so we grilled frozen lamb chops on the barbecue.
-I tramped about in the undergrowth finding dead timber that wasn't infested with termites.
+I tramped about in the undergrowth finding dead timber not infested with termites.
 Doug drank more whiskey and soda.
 My mother drank beer.
 My parents, as usual, allowed me to drink beer, too.
-I was vaguely excited by the idea that Maggie was going to be sleeping under the same roof as me.
+I was vaguely excited by the idea Maggie was going to be sleeping under the same roof as me.
 After the meal my parents and Doug and Maggie stayed up late talking.
 Doug and my father had known each other forever.
 When they were 20 or 21 they'd gone hitchhiking through France and the Iberian peninsular.
 The family album had photos of them wearing berets and drinking out of wineskins.
 Later Doug had stolen my father's girlfriend and married her.
-My mother had once let slip that my father was relieved about that.
+My mother had once let slip my father was relieved about that.
 He'd been wondering how to break it off.
 That was Doug's first wife.
 Maggie was his third.

 Now Doug and my father reminisced about Spain.
 At least Doug reminisced.
 My father was still fretting about the manuscript, which he'd be returning to when our holiday finished, and the disaster it had become.
 But I felt so detached, it didn't mean anything to me.
 All I could think about was Maggie.
 My mother insisted she and Doug sleep in the one proper bed.
 My parents slept on the sofa bed in the dining room/lounge room.
 My little sister had gone out after dinner to run around screaming on the golf course in the darkness with other kids of her age, and she was sleeping in the next hut with her friends' family.
 I insisted I'd sleep out on the veranda.